Vision Zero Reporting is on a mission to improve the way journalists report car accidents crashes

 Secondly, the article reports this as an isolated incident.
 There is no contextualization of car crashes as an epidemic, or as a systemic problem that can be solved by better decision making.

-A crash between a vehicle and bicyclist on Tuesday, Sept.
+A crash between a driver and bicyclist on Tuesday, Sept.
 21, on Central Avenue, has left the bicyclist dead, police said.

 The driver of a 2017 Chevrolet, who was entering the Northway southbound ramp at around 8:30pm, struck a man riding his bike, according to Lt.
 Robert Donnelly.
 The victim has been identified as Jeremy Williams, 39, of Colonie.